fzohra/fzohra.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D.
-Student in Computer Science at the King Abdullah University of Science and Technology (KAUST), where I am advised by Prof. Bernard Ghanem in the Image and Video Understanding Lab (IVUL).
+Student in Computer Science at the King Abdullah University of Science and Technology (KAUST), where I am advised by Prof. Bernard Ghanem and Dr. Chen Zhao in the Image and Video Understanding Lab (IVUL).

 I research Deep Learning in Computer Vision, primarily on Video Understanding, Large Vision-Language Models, Vision-Text Alignment, and Temporal Action Detection.

 Prior to my doctoral studies, I completed my undergrad in Computer Science at The University of Texas at Austin and worked as a Computer Scientist at Adobe in Seattle.